 In fact, car leasing companies are already experiencing an uplift in enquiries for electric vehicles from companies wishing to take advantage of the new lower rates.

 One of the biggest costs for company cars, even those for personal use, are the running costs.
 While the employer will not incur the costs for private use, it will still pay costs for business use – plus, any use whether it is personal or business will add to wear and tear which will eventually leads to replacement parts and higher servicing costs.

+The running costs for an electric car are much lower.
 Think about it this way – a petrol or diesel car has around 1,000 moving parts while an electric car only has about 200.
 Fewer parts means fewer things to malfunction or break, which means lower repair costs.